Neal Barnard, M.D.Physician

 Neal D. Barnard, M.D., FACC, is a Washington, D.C.-based physician, clinical researcher, and author.
 He received his medical degree from the George Washington University School of Medicine and Health Sciences, where he is now an adjunct associate professor.

-In 1985, Dr. Barnard established the Physicians Committee for Responsible Medicine to promote preventive medicine, conduct clinical research, and advocate for higher ethical standards in research.
+In 1985, Barnard established the Physicians Committee for Responsible Medicine to promote preventive medicine, conduct clinical research, and advocate for higher ethical standards in research.
 The Physicians Committee also provides direct medical care through its subsidiary, Barnard Medical Center.
-Dr. Barnard works with patients with diabetes, obesity, and other chronic conditions in clinical research studies aiming to improve the prevention and treatment of these health problems.
+He works with patients with diabetes, obesity, and other chronic conditions in clinical research studies aiming to improve the prevention and treatment of these health problems.

 Barnard’s articles have appeared in the Journal of the American Medical Association, the American Journal of Clinical Nutrition, the American Journal of Medicine, the Journal of the American Dietetic Association, Scientific American, the American Journal of Cardiology, Obstetrics & Gynecology, Lancet Oncology, Preventive Medicine, and in many other scientific and medical journals.
 He is the editor-in-chief of The Nutrition Guide for Clinicians and the author of 18 books for lay audiences.
 In 2015, he was named a fellow of the American College of Cardiology, and he received the American College of Lifestyle Medicine’s Trailblazer Award in 2016.
 He is an active member of the Medical Society of the District of Columbia, the American Medical Association, and other organizations working to improve health and medical care.